-If there is a lot of meat left on the carcass you’d like to use, pull it out as soon as it has softened enough to easily remove, usually about 45 minutes to an hour, and then replace the carcass and continue to simmer.
-You can then use the chicken or turkey in the soup or a casserole.
+If there is a lot of meat left on the carcass you’d like to use, pull bones out as soon as the meat has softened enough to easily remove from the bones, usually about 45 minutes to an hour into the cooking process.
+Remove the meat and refrigerate it.
+Replace the bones and continue to simmer.

-Safety note: If you make large amounts of stock, cool it quickly by putting in smaller containers in the fridge, uncovered, until chilled.
-I like to use plastic or metal bowls because the heat dissipates faster.
+- Safety: If you make large amounts of stock, cool it quickly by putting in smaller containers in the fridge, uncovered, until chilled.
+Metal bowls help the heat dissipates faster.

 From the kitchen of www.frugalhausfrau.com

 If you came to this recipe looking for a way to use leftover turkey or chicken, be sure to check out the link below for 12 Days of Turkey.
 You might want to see the sister post for 12 Days of Ham, too.